What is dystonia?

-- Hemidystonia affects a leg and arm on 1 side of your body.
+- Hemidystonia affects a leg and arm on one side of your body.

-- Multifocal dystonia affects at least 2 different parts of your body.
+- Multifocal dystonia affects at least two different parts of your body.

-- Segmental dystonia affects at least 2 parts of your body that are next to each other.
+- Segmental dystonia affects at least two parts of your body that are next to each other.

 - Generalized dystonia affects areas all over your body.

 - Focal dystonia affects one particular area of your body.

 Experts aren't exactly sure what causes dystonia.
 But they think it's related to a problem in the part of the brain called the basal ganglia.
 This is where your brain processes the information that helps your muscles contract.
 The theory is that your neurotransmitters, the chemicals that do the talking in the brain, are abnormal in people with dystonia.
 Dystonia, though, doesn't affect your intelligence or your ability to think.
 It isn’t generally related to mental health issues.
 Sometimes, dystonia can occur after taking certain kinds of medicines.
 This is called tardive dystonia.

 Research has pinpointed a number of different genetic defects that have been linked to dystonia.
 Dystonia can also be caused by a stroke, head injury, or other injury to the brain.
 These are called forms of secondary dystonia.
 In this case, the symptoms may be limited to one side of the body.

 The first signs of dystonia can appear at any age, from children (usually between ages 5 and 16) to adults.

 Who is at risk for dystonia?